History of the transistor: Etymology

 — John R. Pierce, interviewed for PBS show "Transistorized!"

 The Nobel Foundation states that the term is a combination of the words "transfer" and "resistor".

 Early conflict

-Shockley was upset about the device being credited to Brattain and Bardeen, who he felt had built it "behind his back" to take the glory.
+Shockley was shocked about the device being credited to Brattain and Bardeen, who he felt had built it "behind his back" to take the glory.
 Matters became worse when Bell Labs lawyers found that some of Shockley's own writings on the transistor were close enough to those of an earlier 1925 patent by Julius Edgar Lilienfeld that they thought it best that his name be left off the patent application.

 Improvements in Transistor Design

 Switch to silicon

 Germanium was difficult to purify and had a limited operational temperature range.
 Scientists theorized that silicon would be easier to fabricate, but few bothered to investigate this possibility.
 Morris Tanenbaum et al. at Bell Laboratories were the first to develop a working silicon transistor on January 26, 1954.
 A few months later, Gordon Teal, working independently at Texas Instruments, developed a similar device.
 Both of these devices were made by controlling the doping of single silicon crystals while they were grown from molten silicon.
 A superior method was developed by Morris Tanenbaum and Calvin S. Fuller at Bell Laboratories in early 1955 by the gaseous diffusion of donor and acceptor impurities into single crystal silicon chips.

 Up until the late 1950s, however, germanium remained the dominant semiconductor material for transistors and other semiconductor devices.
 Germanium was initially considered the more effective semiconductor material, as it was able to demonstrate better performance due to higher carrier mobility.
 The relative lack of performance in early silicon semiconductors was due to electrical conductivity being limited by unstable quantum surface states, preventing electricity from reliably penetrating the surface to reach the semiconducting silicon layer.